amartani/landrun/README.md

 - 🔒 Kernel-level security using Landlock LSM
 - 🚀 Lightweight and fast execution
-- 🛡️ Fine-grained access control for files and directories
+- 🛡️ Fine-grained access control for directories
-- 🔄 Support for read-only and read-write paths
+- 🔄 Support for read and write paths
 - ⚡ Optional execution permissions for allowed paths
 - 🌐 TCP network access control (binding and connecting)